Here we present some case studies highlighting the technology and systems used.

-As part of the first phase of seeking Dundee City Council’s permission to develop the former Locarno Works, the developer sent the council a proposal application notice.
+As part of the first phase for seeking Dundee City Council’s permission to develop the former Locarno Works, the developer sent the council a proposal application notice.

 Keen to keep their obligation to consult the public, the developer created a dedicated website where they published their vision for the area with illustrations and detailed drawings of their proposals.

 Using a chat function on the website, the developer goes online at set times to answer the public’s questions and explore their views and ideas.
 Visitors to the website can also express their view via an online form.